Geopay/p2pool-dgbsha/README.md

 Notes for Digibyte:
 -------------------------
-When you install myriadcoind, don't forget to write in your myriadcoin.conf:
+When you install digibyted, don't forget to write in your digibyte.conf:

-    algo=sha256
+    algo=sha256d

 Donations:
 -------------------------

-Donations are welcome to have made this working with SHA256 for Digibytw:
+Digibyte Donations are welcome for making this work with SHA256:

      DKqUZR8ajzo1vkXYWWx476wRyZ4La76WBy